 - 7.4 Active travel, for all ages and abilities, is important in modern society.
-A lack of physical activity is harmful, contributing to an increased risk of type 2 diabetes17, cardiovascular disease18 and cancer.
+A lack of physical activity is harmful, contributing to an increased risk of type 2 diabetes, cardiovascular disease and cancer.
 An increase in active travel can help reduce these health risks, the emission of air pollutants and congestion in the Area.
 An increase in active travel in the Area will also complement other policies in the Plan. - 7.5 Currently there are barriers to active travel in the Area and moving between the Area and adjacent neighbourhoods.
 In particular, access to Hyde Park is difficult, requiring the crossing of busy vehicular routes in Kensington Road, Knightsbridge and South Carriage Drive.
 Also, Brompton Road represents a significant barrier to movement into and out of the Area.
-Equally however, it is important that any improvements do not encourage significant additional tourist and visitor pedestrian movements through the Local Roads which, because of their size and configuration, are not suited to large volumes of pedestrian or cycling activity. - 7.6 In addition, there is a lack of infrastructure to make cycling and walking easier.
-One particular issue is the lack of bicycle parking, including secure parking.
-Several students and workers from the cultural and educational institutions requested the provision of more secure bicycle parking for private bikes.
-One large local business has reported that it has a waiting list of over 100 of its employees to use its secure bicycle parking facilities. - 7.7 Proposals to improve accessible walking and cycle movement will be supported and the WCC Walking and Cycling Strategies are also supported in this regard, as is the draft Mayor's Transport Strategy19.
-Such provision should become an intrinsic part of all
+Equally however, it is important that any improvements do not encourage significant additional tourist and visitor pedestrian movements through the residential roads which, because of their size and configuration, are not suited to large volumes of pedestrian or cycling activity.